-- 1. The West End SELPA will provide support to districts in obtaining independent educational evaluations/assessments in a timely manner in accordance with the West End SELPA IEE board policy and administrative regulation and in compliance with the requirements of IDEA and related federal and state laws. - 2.
-When the LEA has authorized an independent educational evaluation/assessment, the Director of Special Education will contact the SELPA REST with the name and contact information for the independent evaluator. - 3.
-The West End SELPA REST will facilitate the processing of contracts for evaluations/assessments and billback the LEA for the evaluation/assessment as follows: - In cases where the independent educational evaluation/assessment is the outcome of a due process complaint and/or ADR, the JRF will fund 30% of the cost and the LEA will be charged quarterly for 70% of the cost. - When the independent educational evaluation/assessment is not related to a due process complaint and/or ADR, the LEA will be charged quarterly for 100% of the cost of the evaluation/assessment.

-F. SELPA Transfer Timeline
+- 1. The West End SELPA will provide support to districts in obtaining independent educational evaluations/assessments in a timely manner in accordance with the West End SELPA IEE board policy and administrative regulation and in compliance with the requirements of IDEA and related federal and state laws. - When the LEA has authorized an independent educational evaluation/assessment, the Director of Special Education will contact the SELPA REST with the name and contact information for the independent evaluator. - 3.
+The West End SELPA REST will facilitate the processing of contracts for evaluations/assessments and billback the LEA for the evaluation/assessment as follows: - In cases where the independent educational evaluation/assessment is the outcome of a due process complaint and/or ADR, the JRF will fund 30% of the cost and the LEA will be charged quarterly for 70% of the cost.
+Beginning in 2025/26, the JRF split for these costs will change to 50% district/50% JRF. - When the independent educational evaluation/assessment is not related to a due process complaint and/or ADR, the LEA will be charged quarterly for 100% of the cost of the evaluation/assessment. - F. SELPA Transfer Timeline (Beginning in 2025/26, the JRF split for authorized due process and ADR related expenditures including district legal will change to 50% district/50% JRF)

 - November/December the total NPS/NPA Non-LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus LCFF dollars generated per NPS ADA as calculated by the SELPA on the Summary of NPS/NPA Expenditures form based on invoices received to date (1st Quarter).
 Present to SELPA Advisory Committee and Superintendents' Council at the November/December meetings. - March the total of NPS/NPA Non-LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus LCFF dollars generated per NPS ADA as calculated by the SELPA on the Summary of NPS/NPA Expenditures form based on invoices received to date (2nd Quarter), less the 1st quarter reimbursement request.
 Present to SELPA Advisory Committee and Superintendents' Council at March meetings. - 3.
 May the total of NPS/NPA Non-LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus LCFF dollars generated per NPS ADA as calculated by the SELPA on the Summary of NPS/NPA Expenditures form based on invoices received to date (3rd Quarter), less the 1st and 2nd Quarter reimbursement requests.
 Present to SELPA Advisory Committee and Superintendents' Council at May meetings. - 4.
-July districts will be notified of the final 4th quarter JRF reimbursement amount by July 31.

-September - the balance of the total NPS/NPA Non LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus the LCFF dollars generated by NPS ADA, less all reimbursements previously transferred.
+July districts will be notified of the final 4th quarter JRF reimbursement amount by July 31. - September the balance of the total NPS/NPA Non LCI 80%, the NPS LCI 100%, and 70% of the authorized parent/JRF related reimbursements plus the LCFF dollars generated by NPS ADA, less all reimbursements previously transferred.
 Present to SELPA Advisory Committee and Superintendents' Council at September meetings (Final 4th Quarter).